samsungsamiio/samsungsami.io/source/sami/api-spec.md

 #### Receiving messages

-Devices connected to the bi-directional WebSocket receive messages that contain their corresponding `ddid`{:.param} (destination device ID).
+Devices connected to the bi-directional WebSocket receive messages that contain their corresponding `ddid`{:.param} (destination device ID) and have `type`{:.param} as "action".

 **Example message received by client**